ChrisSutcu/CODCalculator/README.md

 Ensure that the side of the specimen is flat as much as possible compared to the camera.

+Ensure the specimen is in focus at all times.

 Brightly colour the side of the specimens as it helps reflect as much light as possible.

 Use a flash or a torch to illuminate the specimen.

 Select a suitable frequency of image acquisition so that optical flow can work appropriately and there are no large jumps in the COD points between images.

+Please note that this particular image processing chain was appropriate for the experimental conditions I faced, and may not be generally applied to all variable experimental conditions, i.e. lighting and specimen configurations.
+The image processing chain was adequate for my experimental conditions, but it may require some tweaking for other experimental conditions.
+The goal is to make the edges as continuous and visible as possible so that optical flow can track the pixels between images.
+Stability in testing conditions is essential.

 Usage